MicrosoftDocs/azure-devops-docs/docs/artifacts/maven/upstream-sources.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-With upstream sources, you can use both private packages you've created and public packages from Maven Central.
-When you enable upstream sources in your feed, Azure Artifacts will save a copy of any packages you install from Maven central.
-Azure Artifacts also support other Maven upstream sources such as Google Maven Repository, Gradle Plugins, and JitPack.
+Using Azure Artifacts upstream sources allows you to use a single feed for hosting both the packages you produce and those from public registries such as Maven Central.
+By enabling upstream sources in your feed, Azure Artifacts will automatically save a copy of any package installed from upstream.
+This ensures continued accessibility for your development, even in the event of a public registry outage.
+Additionally, Azure Artifacts supports various other Maven upstream sources, including the Google Maven Repository, Gradle Plugins, and JitPack.

+## Prerequisites

+- An Azure DevOps organization and a project.
+Create an [organization](../../organizations/accounts/create-organization.md) or a [project](../../organizations/projects/create-project.md#create-a-project) if you haven't already.

+- An Azure Artifacts feed.
+[Create a new feed](../feeds/project-scoped-feeds.md#create-a-new-feed) if you don't have one already.

 > [!NOTE]
 > Maven snapshots are not supported with Maven upstream sources.